Nepiki/Guides/Defender-(Arcade).md

 Begin Wave 3 with one humanoid remaining, and ensure it survives until reaching Wave 5
 ```

+This is easier than it sounds.
+There are two approaches you can take:

+* Camp the humanoid and defend it, not allowing anything to come near.
+* Deliberately allow a lander to pick up the humanoid, then kill the lander and grab the humanoid as it falls, never setting it back on the ground.
+Landers will now float aimlessly with no objective.

+<br><br>

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/340329.png">

 ```